-- Be sure to lock down all straps on cover after each use to prevent wind damage. - Do not allow spa to sit uncovered in direct sunlight.
-This may cause damage to exposed surfaces and components of the spa and possible discoloration of spa fittings. - Periodically hose off both sides of spa cover for maximum life of cover.
-Once a month use a vinyl cleaner and conditioner on the vinyl portion of your cover.
-Rinse residue off. - Keep cover open for 15 minutes after adding chemicals to prevent off gas damage.
+- Be sure to lock down all straps on the cover after each use. - Do not allow spa to sit uncovered in direct sunlight.
+This may cause damage to exposed surfaces of spa and possible discoloration of spa fittings. - Periodically hose off both sides of spa cover for maximum life of cover.
+See cover manual instructions for detailed instructions on proper cover care. - Keep cover open for 15 min. after adding chemicals to prevent off gas damage.

-NOTE: if your spa is going to be left empty for prolonged periods, do not replace cover directly on surface of spa.
+NOTE: If your spa is going to be left empty for prolonged periods, do not replace cover directly on surface of spa.
 Place 2"-3" blocks between cover and spa.
 This allows for adequate ventilation of cover and spa.